Protesters rally in dozens of cities to call for Trump’s impeachment

 In Austin, Texas, hundreds rallied at the State Capitol and marched to City Hall to demand Trump’s impeachment, according to the Associated Press.
 Dozens of pro-Trump supporters attempted to disrupt the rally, the AP reported.

-“I am here today because I love my country,” Congressman Al Green told supporters at the event before leading a recitation of the Pledge of Allegiance and singing “God Bless America.”
+“I am here today because I love my country,” Rep. Al Green, D-Texas, told supporters at the event before leading a recitation of the Pledge of Allegiance and singing “God Bless America.”

 "We cannot let others to steal the notion that somehow they’re more patriotic than we are," said Green.
 "We are patriotic Americans,” he said.